 Joel is a talented communicator who can cut through the hype and haze to provide clarity and perspective on a range of issues.
-He brings a clear understanding of the opportunities and challenges facing mainstream companies as they try to address sustainability challenges in a way that drives bottom-line performance and topline growth.
-He understands the alignment between sustainability and innovation, and how leadership companies are combining the two.
+He brings a clear understanding of the opportunities and challenges facing mainstream companies as they seek to integrate sustainability into their strategy, practices and products in a way that drives bottom-line performance and topline growth.
+He understands how sustainability aligns with innovation, and how leadership companies are integrating the two.

-His balanced, engaging, and empowering approach to sustainable business and clean technology has inspired executives in a wide range of companies and sectors to create strategic roadmaps, make the business case, foster innovation, articulate a vision internally, form high-impact partnerships, and communicate more effectively with a broad range of stakeholders.
+His balanced, engaging, and empowering approach to these topics has inspired executives in a wide range of companies and sectors to create strategic roadmaps, more effectively make the business case, foster innovation, articulate a vision internally, form high-impact partnerships, and communicate more effectively with a broad range of stakeholders.

 Joel is chairman and executive editor of GreenBiz Group Inc., creator of GreenBiz.com as well as research reports and events on the corporate sustainability strategy and trends.
 He hosts the annual GreenBiz and VERGE conferences around the world, and is principal author of the annual State of Green Business report.

-In addition, he is author of an oral history of the Woodstock music festival, originally published in 1989 and republished in 2009, which Rolling Stone called “the definitive history of the mega-event.”
+In addition, he is the author of an oral history of the Woodstock music festival, originally published as both a book and an audio documentary in 1989 and republished in 2009, which Rolling Stone called “the definitive history of the mega-concert.”